 All members of the Board of Trustees carry out their duties on a voluntary basis and in accordance with the Gorlin Syndrome Group Constitution.

-Trustees give their time to the efficient adminstration of the charity and the fulfilment of its trusts.
+Trustees give their time to the efficient administration of the charity and the fulfilment of its trusts.

 Membership of the Gorlin Syndrome Group Executive Committee is open to any person over the age of 18 years of age interested in furthering the objects.
 All members hold office for a period of 3 years but they may be re-elected or appointed.
 Current Trustees are: